Can your Fitbit cause skin irritation or rashes? Unfortunately, yes. Learn what I did to prevent my Fitbit from causing my skin to react.

 How to clean and disinfect your Fitbit

-It’s best to follow the Center for Disease Control and Prevention recommendations for infection control to clean and then disinfect your wearable devices.
+It’s best to follow the Centers for Disease Control and Prevention’s infection control recommendations to clean and disinfect your wearable devices.

 Follow the motto that the “C” (cleaning) comes before the “D” (disinfection & drying)

-- “D” (disinfection & drying) means using at least a 70 percent isopropyl alcohol wipe or Clorox/Lysol Disinfecting Wipes and then let the band air dry before wearing it again
+• “D” (disinfection & drying) means using at least a 70 percent isopropyl alcohol wipes or Clorox/Lysol Disinfecting Wipes and then letting the band air dry before wearing it again.

-- Since rubbing alcohol and disinfecting wipes contain ingredients that are known to irritate the skin, it’s critical to thoroughly dry your Fitbit band and device before putting it back on!
+• Since rubbing alcohol and disinfecting wipes contain ingredients known to irritate the skin, it’s critical to thoroughly dry your Fitbit band and device before putting it back on!

 And yeah, don’t use bleach or submerge your Fitbit into a cleaning agent or disinfectant!

-If you use rubbing alcohol to clean the band or the device, make sure the band/device and your skin is dry before putting your Fitbit back on.
+If you use rubbing alcohol to clean the band or the device, ensure the band/device and your skin are dry before putting your Fitbit back on.

 Do you have a metal or materials allergy?